pyhys/minimalmodbus/trunk/doc/develop.rst

  * Timing based on time.clock() for Windows
  * Speeding up the code (new CRC calculation, disable some other checks)
  * Test with other Python versions
+ * Change 'message' to 'request' variable names in the source code
+ * Developer: signature for hardware testing  ???

  When available:
   * Use Sphinx 1.3 to handle Sourceforge linkcheck errors.
 See https://bitbucket.org/birkenfeld/sphinx/issue/1331/linkchecker-option-to-override-user-agent